coq/coq/doc/sphinx/proof-engine/proof-handling.rst

    has to be used to move the assumptions to the local context.

-.. opt:: Nested Proofs Allowed
+.. flag:: Nested Proofs Allowed

    When turned on (it is off by default), this option enables support for nested
    proofs: a new assertion command can be inserted before the current proof is